Home

 • By law only a competent person can carry out work on gas appliances or fittings.
 Do-it-yourself work on gas appliances or fittings could be dangerous and is likely to be illegal.

 • By law you must not use any gas appliance or fittings you know or suspect to be unsafe.
-Through CORGI, HSE has asked all registered installers to disconnect any gas appliance which is so dangerous as to be a threat to life if it is used.
+HSE has asked all registered installers to disconnect any gas appliance which is so dangerous as to be a threat to life if it is used.
 If your installer asks your permission to disconnect such an appliance it will be in the interests of your own safety, and that of others, to agree.
-Before you use this appliance again, make sure it is repaired by a CORGI-registered gas installer.
+Before you use this appliance again, make sure it is repaired by a registered gas installer.

 • By law, with the exception of the room sealed type, there are restrictions on the installation of gas appliances in sleeping accommodation.
 These restrictions apply only to appliances fitted after 1 January 1996.
 Non room-sealed appliances of less than 14 kilowatts may be fitted as long as they have a device which automatically turns the gas supply off before a dangerous level of toxic fumes builds up.
 However, non room-sealed appliances above this threshold are prohibited in such accommodation.